 Better multi-site management

 Many of our users manage multiple sites, so we made switching between them easier.
-To switch between sites, click your avatar at the bottom of the Home Menu.
+To switch between sites, go to the Home Menu, scroll down, and click your profile picture or initials.